Everything you need to know about sustainability frameworks

 Check for industry and geographic relevance

-Look at the costs and resources needed to adopt and maintain the framework.
-Some may require a lot of investment in training, data collection, and reporting.
-Make sure the benefits of the framework outweigh these costs and that your company has the resources to implement it effectively.
+Adopting and maintaining a sustainability framework involves costs, including investments in training, data collection, and reporting.
+Assess whether the benefits of the framework outweigh these costs and ensure that your organization has the necessary resources for effective implementation.

 Quick ways to implement sustainability frameworks in your company